BradleyMurrell/Brads-Burgers/README.md

 * Customer can view what they have ordered with the price of each item and a total price before finishing their order
 * Customer can remove item from order list
 * Customer will be given an order number after finishing their order

+### Features that I did not get time to add
-* Restaurant can view what orders have been made along side the order number
+* Restaurant can view what orders have been made along side the order number in a dashboard
-* Restaurant can mark which orders have been completed
+* Restaurant can mark which orders have been completed in the dashboard
+* Restaurant can edit and remove items in product management

 ### Future Features
 * Customer can make a payment with debit/credit card after completing order